-Anyone may place a standard MIS or CNC order in Zerodha by utilizing any of the basic or advanced order types available, such as Limit orders, Market order, Stop-loss order, GTT order as a day order, or IOC order.
+Anyone may place a standard MIS or CNC order in Zerodha by utilizing any of the basic or advanced order types available, such as Limit orders, Market orders, Stop-loss orders, GTT orders as day orders, or IOC orders.

 Can I short sell using CNC Zerodha?